Huningue

-Huningue ([ynɛ̃ɡ]; Hüningen; Hinige) is a commune in the Haut-Rhin department of Alsace in north-eastern France.
+Huningue ([ynɛ̃ɡ]; Hüningen; Hinige) is a commune in the Haut-Rhin department of France.
 Huningue is a northern suburb of the Swiss city of Basel.
 It also borders Germany (Weil am Rhein, a suburb of Basel located in Germany).
-In 2008 it had a population of 6503 people.
 The main square of the town is the Place Abbatucci, named after the Corsican-born French general Jean Charles Abbatucci who unsuccessfully defended it in 1796 against the Austrians and died here.
 Huningue is noted for its pisciculture and is a major producer of fish eggs.